 A child is accidentally poisoned every 30 seconds, and more than half of these poisonings occur at home to children under age 5.

-As the nation recognizes National Poison Prevention Week during the third week in March, it's important to remember that young children need to be closely supervised at all times.
+It's important to remember that young children need to be closely supervised at all times.

 Young children can be poisoned by:

 - Cleaning products

 "Children naturally explore by tasting things in their mouths" said Dr. Richard O'Brien of the American College of Emergency Physicians.
 "In the time it takes to answer a phone or go to a door, a child can find and swallow poison, if it's not locked away.
 Adults must pay even closer attention when their child visits a home that may not be childproofed."

 Here are some tips from the American College of Emergency Physician to help prevent accidental poisoning: